MdAsifUrRahmanAbir/bnb_cleaning/README.md

 10/06 Due work:
-Payment screen
+Payment screen  **
-Need to download image from dashboard and implement, Route to whatsapp  +44 7342 839334,
+Need to download image from dashboard and implement, ** Route to whatsapp  +44 7342 839334,  **
-Selector top padding issue,
+Selector top padding issue,  **
+Help and  ***
-Help and FAQ screen,
+FAQ screen,

 Optional extras model add,

+As the selected date is Sunday, 20% extra is applied over the payment.